greatsuspender/thegreatsuspender/README.md

 1. Download the **[latest available version](https://github.com/deanoemcke/thegreatsuspender/releases/tag/v6.21)** and unarchive to your preferred location (whichever suits you).
 2. Using **Google Chrome** browser, navigate to chrome://extensions/ and enable "Developer mode" in the upper right corner.
-3. Click on the <kbd>Load unpacked extension...</kbd> button, browse to the unarchived directory of the downloaded release and confirm.
+3. Click on the <kbd>Load unpacked extension...</kbd> button.
+4. Browse to the src directory of the downloaded, unarchived release and confirm.

 If you have completed the above steps, the "welcome" page will open indicating successful installation of the extension.